 Surviving a stroke can be a life-changing event not only for the person who journeys through recovery, but for the family and loved ones who walk through recovery with them.
-For Christina Victor and the team of staff at Paul’s Run Rehabilitation, every patient’s journey is one full of hope.
-Christina is sharing her professional experience and knowledge about stroke prevention and recovery to help individuals reduce their risk factors and lead happy, healthy lives.
+For Christina Victor and the team at Paul’s Run Rehabilitation, every patient’s journey is one full of hope.
+Here, Christina shares her professional experience and knowledge about stroke prevention and recovery to help individuals reduce their risk factors and lead happy, healthy lives.

 Signs of a stroke:

 - Your face, arm, or leg suddenly becomes numb, especially if it occurs on just one side of your body

 - You suddenly become confused or have trouble speaking and understanding speech